 BMW (South Carolina).
 BMW was seeking to lower and stabilize its energy costs, and Waste Management was seeking to monetize the value of the LFG produced at its Palmetto Landfill.
 To achieve these goals, in 2003, we completed the development, design, construction and financing for the \$9.6 million project to process and deliver LFG to BMW's factory and refurbish BMW's boilers and turbines to be able to utilize the LFG fuel.
 BMW also uses the LFG to provide energy for its paint shop, incinerator and pollution control devices.
 This project involves buying LFG from Waste Management at its Palmetto Landfill, processing and compressing the LFG adjacent to the landfill and piping the LFG approximately 9.5 miles for delivery to BMW.
-Over the period from 2005 to 2009, the project has delivered from 0.88 to 1.17 million BTU annually.
 BMW pays for the LFG under a multi-year supply contract.
 Our delivery obligations are limited to those volumes of LFG supplied to us by Waste Management.
-In 2009, BMW announced that the project produces over 60% of the plant's total energy requirements, saving BMW an average of \$5 million in energy costs annually while reducing carbon dioxide emissions by approximately 92,000 tons per year.
+BMW uses the LFG to turn the turbines which supply approximately 50% of the total energy demands for the BMW campus.
+This results in BMW saving an average of \$5 million in energy costs annually while reducing carbon dioxide emissions by approximately 92,000 tons per year.

 U.S. Department of Energy Savannah River Site (South Carolina).
 The Savannah River Site, or SRS, previously utilized steam and power for process and heating loads currently generated from an aging and inefficient coal power plant.
-We completed construction of a 20.7 MW cogeneration plant to replace this coal power plant.
-The cogeneration plant uses fuel from forest residue, scrap tires, pallets and other clean wood and came on line in December 2011.
+We completed construction of a 20 MW cogeneration plant to replace this coal power plant using an ESPC.
+The cogeneration plant uses fuel from forest residue, scrap tires, pallets and other clean wood and went into operation in December 2011.
 We also installed two ten million BTU per hour wood-fired heating plants at other SRS locations to replace an old and inefficient fuel oil heating plant.
 This \$183.4 million project is designed to save approximately \$34 million of energy and energy related O&M costs per year.
-We will provide a full time staff of 20 to 25 people at the new plant and have contracted to perform approximately \$17 million of O&M services annually, at escalating fixed rates, throughout the 19-year performance period of the agreement.
+We provide a full time staff of 20 to 25 people at the new plant and have contracted to perform approximately \$17 million of O&M services annually, at escalating fixed rates, throughout the 19-year performance period of the agreement.